 - Size/position of headlines in screenshots

-- visibility of the asset,
+- Visibility of the asset

-- ease of production,
+- Ease of production

-APP STORE LISTING DESIGN PROCESS
+THE APP STORE LISTING DESIGN PROCESS

 If your team has already completed past store experiments, you should leverage these insights that have been proven to increase conversion rate.